SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

-\axx{ \ph{POMDP applied to physical robots}} From an experimental point of view, a few recent work have focused on applying belief space planning to real-world robots. \cite{arne-brock-icra2014} implements a belief planner on a mobile manipulator with time of traversal as a cost metric. \cite{kaelbling2012integrated} is an integrated task and motion planner, utilizing symbolic abstraction, whose performance is demonstrated on a PR2 robot tasked with picking and placing household objects.
-In \cite{alterovitz-iros14}, the authors develop a stochastic motion planner and show its performance on a physical manipulation task where unknown obstacles are placed in the robot's operating space and the task-relevant objects are disturbed by external agents. \axx{\cite{bai2015intention} extends the application of POMDP methods to autonomous driving in a crowd, where an autonomous golf card drives amid pedestrian and avoids them by predicting their intentions.} \axx{Authors in \cite{Marthi_RSS12_PR2} apply a POMDP-based planner to navigate a PR2 robot in an office-like environment.
+\ph{Application of POMDPs to physical robots} From an experimental point of view, a few recent works have focused on applying belief space planning to real-world robots. \cite{arne-brock-icra2014} implements a belief planner on a mobile manipulator with time of traversal as a cost metric. \cite{kaelbling2012integrated} is an integrated task and motion planner, utilizing symbolic abstraction, whose performance is demonstrated on a PR2 robot tasked with picking and placing household objects.
+In \cite{alterovitz-iros14}, the authors develop a stochastic motion planner and show its performance on a physical manipulation task where unknown obstacles are placed in the robot's operating space and the task-relevant objects are disturbed by external agents. \cite{bai2015intention} extends the application of POMDP methods to autonomous driving in a crowd by predicting pedestrian intentions.
+Authors in \cite{Marthi_RSS12_PR2} apply a POMDP-based planner to navigate a PR2 robot in an office-like environment.
 The paper proposes an elegant way of incorporating environment changes into the planning framework and can cope with changes in the homotopy class.
-The main difference with our method is that the authors are concerned about the uncertainty in obstacles rather than the robot and assume that the robot position in the map is perfectly known.}
+The main difference with our method is that in \cite{Marthi_RSS12_PR2} the authors address the uncertainty in obstacles and assume that the robot's position in the map is perfectly known.
+Compared to above methods, the work in this paper extends the application of POMDPs to continuous state/action/observation spaces with very long planning horizons.
+It further demonstrates the real-time replanning capability in belief space with changing environment while incorporating accurate risk and collision probabilities in the planning framework.